microsoft/fluentui/rfcs/convergence/exposing-popper-options.md

 - `coverTarget` - allows the positioned element to cover the target

-There are also additional options that are not used by any converge component that might be used in the future like:
+There are also additional options that are not used by any converged component that might be used in the future like:

 - `autoSize` - Allows the positioned element to change size based on viewport size
 - `flipBoundary` - Determines what bounds to use to flip the positioning